Saving Brain Waves to Remote MongoDB by way of Node REST API

 Created symlink from /etc/systemd/system/multi-user.target.wants/mongod.service to /lib/systemd/system/mongod.service.

-This setup a symlink which will cause Linux to load mongod every time it boots–you won’t need to manually start it.
+This setup a symlink which will cause Linux to load mongod every time it boots--you won't need to manually start it.

 Next, NodeJS.